rancher/elemental/docs/installation.md

 The installation configuration should be hosted on an HTTP or TFTP server.
 A simple approach is to use a [GitHub Gist](https://gist.github.com).

-### Kernel Command Line

-Install directives can be set from the kernel command line using a period (.) seperated key structure such as `elemental.install.config_url`.
-They kernel command line keys are case-insensitive.

 ### Reference

 ```yaml